sure-trust/G6_Autocad/Course Report/Vaibhav Ghule.md

 ## Name: Vaibhav Ghule

-## Qualifications: Pursuing 4th year B.E.
+## Qualifications: Pursuing 4th year B.E

 Welcome to the course report for the AutoCad & Solidworks for Mechanical Engineers!
 This README document provides an overview of the course, its mini projects and final project.